 Sadly there isn't any obvious way of selling or valuing your pearls.
 Unlike precious metals like gold, silver or platinum, pearls - like most gemstones - have no 'scrap' value to provide a starting point for a valuation.
 There are some online sites that offer to buy second-hand jewellery but they are usually interested in the scrap value of any metal in the piece, not the item of jewellery itself.

 The fact is that there just isn't much of a market for second-hand pearls, worn or not.
 Their value bears little relation to their cost new.
 Your pearls are worth only what someone else is prepared to pay for them.
 A decent second-hand jeweller might make you an offer but this is likely to be around one half to one third what they think they can then sell them for.
-If you try somewhere like Ebay you'll find it swamped with pearls - some are bargains, others over-priced rubbish, others scams.
+If you try somewhere like Ebay or Preloved, you'll find them swamped with pearls - some are bargains, others over-priced rubbish, others scams.